zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Chris is describing Raquel as “the interior decorat or to the rich and famous” – people who have a lot of money or people whom every one seems to know.
 Raquel says, “My client wants only precious metals. ” “Precious (precious) metals (metals)” are things like gold, silver, platinum, a nd other metals that are very expensive and often used in things like jewelry, su ch as rings or pendants.

 Raquel says that her client – we now learn it’s a m an – “wants his bathroom fixtures to be made of platinum and gold.”
 Your “ba throom fixtures” (fixtures) are things such as “faucets,” which is what you use to turn on the water in your sink or in your bathtub.
 A “fixture” is anything that is  attached, or fixed, to something else.
-If you have a shower in your bathroom, you ha ve a “showerhead,” something that is used to pour the water or spray t he water over you.
+If you have a shower in your bathroom, you ha ve a “showerhead,” something that is used to pour the water or spray the water over you.
 That would be a “fixture.”

 This client of Raquel’s wants his bathroom fixtures  “to be made of,” or to be from, the materials “platinum” and “gold.”
 “Platinum” (pl atinum) is a silvery, white, hard metal.
 If you want to be technical, it has the atom ic number 78 with the chemical symbol Pt.
 For the rest of us, it’s just a really e xpensive metal that looks like silver.
 “Gold” (gold) has the chemical symbol Au an d the atomic number 79.
 I’m sure you’re all remembering your days back in high school as I say that.
 It’s a bright yellow metal that is often used in jewelry, and in the old days was used in people’s teeth.